You are here

 9.12.1 Job placement preparation

-- developed a professional standard resume;
+- developing a professional standard resume;

-- developed interview skills;
+- developing interview skills;

-- developed employer networking;
+- developing employer networking;

-- attempted cold canvassing for employment opportunities;
+- attempting cold canvassing for employment opportunities; and

-- applied for advertised vacancies.
+- applying for advertised vacancies.

 If assessed as appropriate for the client, a work trial is a valuable opportunity for a person participating in a rehabilitation program to gain experience and confidence in attempting re-entry to the workforce or in a new field of employment.
 See 9.9 Work Trials in this library for more information about the arrangements and duration of work trials.